yedhink/KTU-Java/README.md

+# Acknowledgement
+I would like to start by thanking my teacher Ms.Divya John for giving me the best introduction to the Java world.

 # Introduction
 This repo consists of my work on Java and the simple programs which i had done inorder to learn Java.
 To be specific my aim was to familiarize with the APJ Abdul Kalam Technological University's (initially Kerala Technological University(KTU)) [syllabus](https://drive.google.com/file/d/0B9ojglPaasIEUUFuSVRXbDlZTEk/view) for Java.